UltrasmallBPU/GardeningGarrisonUnfinishedDemo/README.md

 you MUST reach 260 score,
-you usually get 10 points each time, and lap 2 gives you 5 points instead of 10
+you usually get 10 points each time, and lap 2 gives you 5 points instead of 10 lap 2 gives you 2 minutes to get 260 points,
 And that's it.